aldelaro5/Bug-Fables-Internal-Docs/docs/Battle system/Enemy actions/Enemies/Scarlet.md

 - [StatEffect](../../Visual%20rendering/StatEffect.md) called on this enemy with type 0 (red up arrow)
 - Yield for 0.65 seconds
 - `basestate` set to 13 (`BattleIdle`)
-- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the `AttackUp` condition on this enemy for 999999 main turns
+- [SetCondition](../../Actors%20states/Conditions%20methods/SetCondition.md) called to inflict the `AttackUp` condition on this enemy for 999999 main turns (infinite)

 However, if they are above the `hp` threshold and they have the `AttackUp` condition with more than 10 turns, it is assumed they received the infinite condition before, but are no longer in the `hp` threshold.
 In that case, it is removed by doing the following (it also reverts the drain fractions of all moves except the explosion attack to 1/2):